 You might therefore want to consider shunning Junior ISAs in favour of an ordinary children savings account that pays a higher rate of interest, particularly if you want your child to be able to make withdrawals from their savings before they reach the age of 18.

 However, you have to watch out for the so-called £100 rule.
-This states that, if the money in the savings account is a gift from the parent and it generates more than £100 in interest a year, all the interest – not just the slice above £100 – is taxed as the parent’s own.
+This states that, if the money in the savings account is a gift from a parent and generates more than £100 in interest a year, all the interest – not just the slice above £100 – is taxed as the parent’s own.

 Pros and cons

-As the Junior ISA becomes a standard ISA when the child reaches 18, which means your offspring can continue to earn tax-free interest, even if they have started work and are liable for income tax.
+As the Junior ISA becomes a standard ISA when the child reaches 18, your offspring can also continue to earn tax-free interest, even if they have started work and are liable for income tax.

 Find the best deal